 The Jackson Highway Visioning Project Area covers a contiguous land area of approximately 22,000 acres in the unincorporated central-east area of Sacramento County, California.
 The Project Area includes a broad grouping of properties centered along Jackson Road (SR 16, a.k.a. the "Jackson Highway") and the regional-serving arterial roadways which bisect the highway including Grant Line Road, Sunrise Boulevard, Bradshaw Road, and Watt Avenue.
 The area extends from the confluence of Jackson Highway and Watt Avenue on its far western edge to the County's Urban Services Boundary (USB, the ultimate extent of the urban edge in the unincorporated County) on the east.
 The Project Area is bordered on the south by the City of Elk Grove and on the west by the communities of Vineyard Springs, Florin-Vineyard Gap and North Vineyard Station ("the vineyard communities").
-The subject area is defined on the north by land bordering the Mather Planning Area between Bradshaw Road on the west and Sunrise Boulevard and Jackson Highway.
+The subject area is defined on the north by land bordering the Mather Planning Area between Bradshaw Road on the west and Sunrise Boulevard on the east, and shares a common boundary with the City of Rancho Cordova along Sunrise Boulevard and Jackson Highway.
 A map of the Project Area is provided in Figure 1.

 The Project Area has become the focus for expansion of the Urban Policy Area (UPA) during meetings and workshops coincident to the update of the Sacramento County General Plan, currently in its fourth year of progress.
-The Jackson Highway Visioning Project was conceived as a proactive, County-led approach to capitalize on the enormous opportunities offered by the greater Jackson Area.
+The Jackson Highway Visioning Project was conceived as a proactive, County-led approach to capitalize opportunities enormous the offered by the greater Jackson Area.
 The objective of the Vision effort, as indicated in the Draft Land Use Element, is "coordinated near- and long term planning efforts for the development of the greater Jackson Highway Area that creates cohesive and complete communities while protecting environmental resources."
 As such, this Vision will span beyond the 2030 timeframe of the General Plan to ensure compatibility between near-term decision-making and the Area's long-term development potential.
 This plan will strive to encourage the creation of new communities that are connected and balanced, while preventing piecemeal and haphazard development that can occur as large new communities emerge over an extended period of time.